 In the same way that a cover letter beginning with “Hey You Guys” or a resume that includes “Corpy Editing Skillz” can ruin your chances, poor presentation in a proposal can wreck your RFP win percentage.

-Today, we’ll look at how to better understand a proposal, how to structure a response, and then we’ll finish off with a few tricks to take your proposals to the next level.
+Today, we’ll look at how to better understand a proposal, how to structure a response (which software can help with), and then we’ll finish off with a few tricks to take your proposals to the next level.

 A deeper understanding of RFPs